cambridge-ceu/csd3/systems/web.md

 python -m http.server 8080 &
 ```

+sssuming port number 8080 is available, e.g. `lsof -i :8080` gives no output.

 ## chromium

-We are then capable to work with `ceuadmin/chromium`
+We are then capable to work with `ceuadmin/chromium`:

 ```bash
 module load ceuadmin/chromium
 chrome http://localhost:8080
 ```

-It might be helpful to clear browse history when chrome is repeatedly used, or to start a new profile.
+It might be helpful to clear browse history when chrome is repeatedly used, or to start a new profile, e.g.,

 ```bash
 chrome --user-data-dir=/tmp/jhz22
 ```

 ## edge

+This is also ready to use,

 ```bash
 module load ceuadmin/edge